 But specifically, a country can only join if it meets all the membership criteria:

 The process has 3 stages (all subject to approval by all existing EU countries):

 When the negotiations and accompanying reforms have been completed to the satisfaction of both sides, the country can join the EU – again, if all existing EU countries agree.

-Currently the EU has offered the prospect of membership to 9 countries: Albania, Turkey, Iceland and all the countries of the former Yugoslavia (except Slovenia, already an EU member).
+Currently the EU has offered the prospect of membership to 8 countries: Albania, Turkey, Iceland and all the countries of the former Yugoslavia (except Slovenia and Croatia, already EU members).

 5 of these have been granted official candidate status: